CMD Website

 What are our methods?

 Language is the method by which any two people must communicate.
-Without language, there can be no communication.
 When Andrew Foster first arrived in Africa in 1957, there were no schools for the deaf in all of Africa, except for a few in South Africa and Egypt.
-Consequently, much of CMD's work in the first 30 years focused on opening schools for the deaf.
-Once the basics of communication and education are in place, CMD focuses on the spiritual aspects of the deaf.
-Training teachers and leaders, evangelism, Bible meetings, camps and youth centers are all part of the techniques used to reach the deaf.
-All efforts are especially geared to meeting the Spiritual, mental, emotional and social needs of the deaf.
-Most of our programs and sessions are conducted by Deaf nationals.
+Consequently, much of CMD’s work in the first 30 years focused on opening schools for the deaf.
+Once the basics of communication and education are in place, CMD shifts focus to the spiritual needs of the deaf.
+Training teachers and leaders, evangelism, Bible meetings, camps and youth centers are all part of the techniques used to reach the deaf with the Gospel.
+Most of our programs and sessions are conducted by deaf nationals.

 Communication of every form is used.
 This includes natural gestures, formal sign language, finger-spelling, writing, reading, speech, lip-reading and hearing aids.
 This "total communication" approach helps the hearing impaired to rapidly develop a greater language competency and lays the foundation to understanding the abstracts of Biblical truth.
 Our goal is to be "all things to all men, that we might by all means save some."
 I Cor 9:19-22